 Whether you’re looking for like-minded game enthusiasts, fellow creators, or artistic collaborators, getting engaged where it starts.
 Our mandate of showcasing and nurturing games made primarily for creative expression has inspired many similar organizations internationally, and we’d love you to be a part of it!

-There are several ways to get involved with the Hand Eye Society, including Paid Membership (Monthly and Annual) and Volunteer Membership (10+ hours of service per year).
+There are several ways to get involved with the Hand Eye Society, including Paid Membership (Monthly, Annual and Student) and Volunteer Membership (10+ hours of service per year).
 We also recommend subscribing to our e-mail newsletter to keep on top of videogame arts news and opportunities around the city.
 Keep on reading for more details on how to support us and get involved!

 We will be in touch with the email provided to complete the membership process; this may take a few days at most.
 The subscription can be cancelled at any time.